towersvault/shinpokered/README.md

 It can be enabled if you have an uncorrupt save file wherein the Elite 4 have been beaten.
 Press and hold SELECT while choosing New Game; a jingle confirms activation.

+The Cinnabar Lab allows for cloning and genetic modification of pokemon.
+It does this by mixing their DVs as of they were akin to genes and alleles.
+This replicates the ability to do selective breeding for DVs in a way that's more realistic.

 Lots of quick-key features.
 - Quick 'Owned' Check - Place the cursor over FIGHT and press Select to play the enemy 'mon cry if it's already owned.
 - Softlock Warp - Instantly teleport back to your mom's house if you get stuck.